fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

 For each parameter you define in your fpp, the F´ autocoder will autogenerate a SET and SAVE command.
 The SET command allows ground to update the parameter.
 The SAVE command allows ground to save the current value of the parameter for use even after FSW reboots.

 In your `led-blinker/Components/Led` directory, open the `Led.fpp` file.
-After the events you added previously, add a parameter for the blinking interval.
+After the telemetry channels you added previously, add a parameter for the blinking interval.
 Give the parameter the name `BLINK_INTERVAL` and type `U32`.

 ```
         @ Blinking interval in rate group ticks